knightedcodemonkey/duel/README.md

 These are definitely edge cases, and would only really come up if your project mixes file extensions.
 For example, if you have `.ts` files combined with `.mts`, and/or `.cts`.
 For most projects, things should just work as expected.

-* This is going to work best if your CJS-first project uses file extensions in their _relative_ specifiers.
+* This is going to work best if your CJS-first project uses file extensions in _relative_ specifiers.
 This is completely acceptable in CJS projects, and [required in ESM projects](https://nodejs.org/api/esm.html#import-specifiers).
 This package makes no attempt to rewrite bare specifiers, or remap any relative specifiers to a directory index.

 * Unfortunately, TypeScript doesn't really build [dual packages](https://nodejs.org/api/packages.html#dual-commonjses-module-packages) very well in regards to preserving module system by file extension.
 For instance, there doesn't appear to be a way to convert an arbitrary `.ts` file into another module system, _while also preserving the module system of `.mts` and `.cts` files_, without requiring **multiple** package.json files.
 In my opinion, the `tsc` compiler is fundamentally broken in this regard, and at best is enforcing usage patterns it shouldn't.
 This is only mentioned for transparency, `duel` will correct for this and produce files with the module system you would expect based on the file's extension, so that it works with [how Node.js determines module systems](https://nodejs.org/api/packages.html#determining-module-system).